 Mathematics has a history in teaching and learning that goes back over 5000 years, and has formed the basis for our culture, technology, and philosophy for at least that long.
 Math is like music, it’s a language.
 Mathematics embodies the ability to see patterns where others may not.
 If you know what we’re talking about, are good at quantitative and analytical thinking, and are engaged by problems and patterns, then mathematics may be your calling.
 Thanks to the wide range of options in the math programs at UNH, that calling can take many career paths.

-Our Bachelor of Arts degree gives you a broad overview of mathematics and its applications in business, economics or the social sciences.
-It’s the right degree for you if you wish to study the pure discipline, or you plan on becoming a math teacher.
+Our Bachelor of Arts degree gives you a broad overview of mathematics and its applications in business, economics or the social sciences, and also gives you an opportunity as a double major in engineering or science to expand your skills and your proficiency in mathematics.

 Choose the B.S. for more career options.